 ARIS provides workshops and consultation on BI-related topics for a variety of audiences, ranging from one-hour to multi-day sessions, depending on your needs.

-Broader Impacts 101 – webinars starting in July
+Broader Impacts 101 – webinars monthly July through December

 Would you like a deeper understanding of NSF’s Broader Impacts (BI) criterion?
 Would you like tips and strategies for addressing the BI criterion in more compelling (and, hopefully, more fundable) ways?